Reed Hastings

 Wilmot Reed Hastings Jr. (born October 8, 1960) is an American billionaire businessman.
-He is the co-founder and chairman of Netflix, Inc., which provides the Netflix streaming service.
+He is the co-founder of Netflix, which provides the eponymous streaming service.
 Hastings serves on a number of boards and works with various non-profit organizations.
 A former president of the California State Board of Education, Hastings is also an advocate for charter schools.

 As of May 2025, Forbes estimated Hastings's net worth at $6.6 billion.

 Early life

 Hastings was born in Boston, Massachusetts.
 His father, Wilmot Reed Hastings Sr., was an attorney for the Department of Health, Education and Welfare in the Nixon administration, and his mother, Joan Amory Loomis, was a debutante from a Boston Brahmin family who was repulsed by the world of high society and taught her children to disdain it.
 His maternal great-grandfather was Alfred Lee Loomis.

 Hastings attended Buckingham Browne & Nichols School in Cambridge, Massachusetts, and sold vacuum cleaners door-to-door in a gap year before entering college.
 In 1983, he graduated from Bowdoin College with a Bachelor of Arts in mathematics.
 Hastings found Bowdoin "beautiful and engaging," and still remains engaged with the school.

 He joined Marine Corps officer training through their Platoon Leader Class, and spent college summers in the Marines, including a stint at the Officer Candidate School boot camp at Marine Corps Base Quantico, Virginia in the summer of 1981.
 He did not complete the training and never commissioned into the Marine Corps, choosing instead to pursue service in the Peace Corps "out of a combination of service and adventure".
 With the Peace Corps, he taught math at a high school of around 800 students in rural northwest Swaziland from 1983 to 1985.
 He credits part of his entrepreneurial spirit to his time there, remarking that, "Once you have hitchhiked across Africa with ten bucks in your pocket, starting a business doesn't seem too intimidating."

-After returning from the Peace Corps, Hastings went on to attend Stanford University after being rejected from his first choice of MIT, graduating in 1988 with a Master's in Computer Science.
+After returning from the Peace Corps, Hastings went on to attend Stanford University after being rejected from his first choice of MIT, graduating in 1988 with a Master of Science in Computer Science.